-A shareholder who wishes to nominate one or more persons for election to our Board of Directors at the 2024 annual meeting of shareholders or to present a proposal at the 2024 annual meeting of shareholders, but whose shareholder proposal will not be included in the proxy materials we distribute for such meeting, must deliver written notice of the nomination or proposal to our Secretary at our principal executive offices not earlier than January 17, 2024 (the 120th day prior to the first anniversary of the Annual Meeting), nor later than 5:00 p.m.
-Eastern Time on February 16, 2024 (the 90th day prior to the first anniversary of the Annual Meeting); provided, however, that in the event that the date of the 2024 annual meeting of shareholders is advanced or delayed by more than 30 days from the first anniversary of the Annual Meeting, in order for notice by the shareholder to be timely, such notice must be so delivered no earlier than the 120th day prior to the date of the 2024 annual meeting of shareholders and not later than 5:00 p.m., Eastern Time, on the later of the 90th day prior to the date of the 2024 Annual Meeting of shareholders, as originally convened, or, if the first public announcement of the date of the 2024 annual meeting is less than 100 days prior to the date of the 2024 annual meeting, the 10th day following the day on which public announcement of the date of the 2024 annual meeting of shareholders is first made.
-The public announcement of a postponement or adjournment of the 2024 annual meeting of shareholders shall not commence a new time period for the giving of a shareholder's notice as described above.
+A shareholder who wishes to nominate one or more persons for election to our Board of Directors at the 2025 annual meeting of shareholders or to present a proposal at the 2025 annual meeting of shareholders, but whose shareholder proposal will not be included in the proxy materials we distribute for such meeting, must deliver written notice of the nomination or proposal to our Secretary at our principal executive offices not earlier than January 14, 2025 (the 120th day prior to the first anniversary of the Annual Meeting), nor later than 5:00 p.m.
+Eastern Time on February 13, 2025 (the 90th day prior to the first anniversary of the Annual Meeting); provided, however, that in the event that the date of the 2025 annual meeting of shareholders is advanced or delayed by more than 30 days from the first anniversary of the Annual Meeting, in order for notice by the shareholder to be timely, such notice must be so delivered no earlier than the 120th day prior to the date of the 2025 annual meeting of shareholders and not later than 5:00 p.m., Eastern Time, on the later of the 90th day prior to the date of the 2025 Annual Meeting of shareholders, or, if the first public announcement of the date of the 2025 annual meeting is less than 100 days prior to the date of the 2025 annual meeting, the 10th day following the day on which public announcement of the date of the 2025 annual meeting of shareholders is first made.
+The public announcement of a postponement or adjournment of the 2025 annual meeting of shareholders shall not commence a new time period for the giving of a shareholder's notice as described above.